Eliphas1810/eliphas1810-tools/README.md

 BitFlippedLoopMoviePlayer.html plays a movie of bit flipped .mp4 files by a single movie loop mode.

+BitFlippedTextViewer.html shows texts of a bit flipped .txt file.

 KatakanaExtractor.html extracts Katakana words.

 LevenshteinDistanceCalculator.html calculates a Levenshtein distance between 2 words.
 A normalized Levenshtein distance is zero or more, and 1 or less.
 A normalized Levenshtein distance or a Levenshtein distance is smaller, 2 words are more similar.